AshleighAdams/Keyden/README.md

 - Authentication backends
 	- Add alternate method to authenticate for OSes
-- Delegate auth prompt creation to ISystemServices
-	- Allows the use of system auth integrations into the auth prompt
-	- Possible to native or more native-like prompts
 - Add ability to automatically configure Git's configure SSH agent
 - Add ability to configure Git's signing keys
 - 1Pass backend: create key options entry if not exists